Returns and jumps

 Any expression in Kotlin may be marked with a label.
 Labels have the form of an identifier followed by the

-@ sign, for example:
+@ sign, such as

 fooBar@.
 To label an expression, just add a label in front of it.